ibm-cloud-docs/containers/cs_app_plan.md

 ### What are some guidelines for developing stateless, cloud-native apps?
 {: #12factor}

-Check out the [Twelve-Factor App](https://12factor.net/){: external}, a language-agnostic methodology for considering how to develop your app across 12 factors, summarized as follows.
+Check out the [Twelve-Factor App](https://12factor.net/){: external}, a language-neutral methodology for considering how to develop your app across 12 factors, summarized as follows.
 {: shortdesc}

 1.  **Codebase**: Use a single codebase in a version control system for your deployments.
 When you pull an image for your container deployment, specify a tested image tag instead of using `latest`.